 Some disadvantages of using an unsecured personal loan to pay medical bills are you’ll still have to pay interest on the loan, and loan approval may be difficult if you have poor credit.

 Taking a step back and looking at all your options is the best way to get started figuring out how to pay medical bills you can’t afford.
-These sometimes unexpected costs can often be dealt with by using multiple methods and resources: checking your bill for accuracy, negotiating the balance due, and seeking out financial assistance if you can’t afford to pay what is owed.
+You can often deal with these sometimes unexpected costs by using multiple methods and resources: checking your bill for accuracy, negotiating the balance due, and seeking out financial assistance if you can’t afford to pay what is owed.

 If a personal loan is an option you choose, consider a SoFi Personal Loan.
-An unsecured personal loan from SoFi has competitive rates and no fees.
+An unsecured personal loan from SoFi has competitive, fixed rates and a variety of terms.
 The loan application can be completed online, and you can find your rate in just a few minutes.

 SoFi Loan Products